davidblackuk/davidblackuk.github.io/_posts/2018-03-10-lets-talk-about-the-zx-specrum-screen-layout-part-two.md

 tags: [ 8bit, z80, spectrum]
 location: London, England
 excerpt: Some computers have easy to understand screen layouts, the Spectrum?
 Not so much!
+description: The Spectrum screen layout is complex, let's talk about the pixel layout and memory map
 comments: true
 share: true
 date: 2018-03-10